nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Locating tasks by name: `tfind`

-Find tasks whose names contain any of the given keywords.
+Find tasks whose names contain any of the given keywords for the currently selected member.

 Format: `tfind KEYWORD [MORE_KEYWORDS]...`